joeblew99/gu/examples/readme.md

 browser except when stated otherwise, more examples showcasing rendering from the server will be included later*

+*Also there are no need to build examples with `go build` if you wish to rebuild js files then gopjerjs build would be more appropriate but that is neither necessary as they are already built within the example directories already*

 Two examples showcasing the possibility of using Gu for creating components and how they are used.